PA-C Emeritus Designation

 There is a one-time $50 application fee.
 Proceeds from the PA-C Emeritus program will benefit the PA Foundation scholarship program, expanding the NCCPA Endowed Scholarship that awards multiple scholarships each year with the ultimate aim of reducing health disparities.

-Through the end of 2017, NCCPA will accept applications from all PAs meeting the requirements above.
-Beginning in 2018, applications will be accepted only from PAs who are currently certified, and the Emeritus designation will be awarded in conjunction with certification expiration.
+Applications are accepted only from PAs who are currently certified, and the Emeritus designation will be awarded in conjunction with certification expiration.

 Maintenance Requirements for the PA-C Emeritus Designation